sraul/sw_documentation_template/documentation/Usage/0_installation.rst

 =============

 .. todo::
-  Describe the installation process step by step.
+  Describe the installation process step by step for the users.